 How much does a private tutor cost?
 And is the cost of private tutoring worth it?

-If you’re considering investing in a private tutor to support your child’s education, these are probably some of the many questions you may be asking yourself.
+If you’re considering investing in 1 to 1 tuition to support your child’s education, these are probably some of the many questions you may be asking yourself.
 With plenty of tutoring services available in 2022–2023, navigating the vast scale of tutor costs can be overwhelming.

 Keep reading to find out how much you can expect to pay for private tutors in the UK and discover tips and tricks to help you save money.